 Large-scale criminal and terrorist networks pose a significant threat to the internal security of the EU and to the safety and livelihood of its people.
 The biggest security threats come from:

 - international drug trafficking and money laundering;

 - people smuggling.

-But new dangers are also growing, such as online radicalisation and trafficking in human beings.
 The networks behind the crimes in each of these areas are quick to seize new opportunities, and they are resilient in the face of traditional law enforcement measures.

 Our position at the heart of the European security architecture allows us to offer a unique range of services and to serve as a: